 Call to sterilise the homeless meets Church opposition

-A controversial motion suggests that the sterilisation of homeless people has been approved by the city council of Curitiba in Brazil.
+A controversial motion suggesting that homeless people should be sterilised was approved by the city council of Curitiba in Brazil.

 Councillor Eder Borges of former President Jair Bolsonaro’s Liberal Party introduced the motion, arguing it would address issues related to homelessness and substance abuse.